-- 60 semester hour degree program (42-48 hours for Post-BSW)
+- 60 credit hour degree program (42-48 hours for post-BSW)

 - Flexible curriculum options: 1 to 3½ year programs

-- 1,020 hours of field practicum
+- 1,020 hours of field practicum (including international opportunities)

-The foundation curriculum provides preparation for generalist social work practice.
+Foundation Curriculum: The foundation curriculum provides preparation for generalist social work practice.
 In addition, it develops students’ knowledge of and identification with the social work profession.
 Students learn about and appreciate social work’s historical development, the range of professional interventions characteristic of contemporary practice, ethical issues and concerns confronting practitioners, and the organizational contexts of practice.
 Regardless of the student’s choice of concentration, the program emphasizes commitment to culturally diverse populations and women, issues of social and economic justice, and the advancement of the knowledge base of the profession.

 Concentrations: Learn about the Clinical Social Work concentration and the Administration and Policy Practice (APP) concentration.